GuildensternWDI/rails_cheatsheets/testing_using_shoulda-matchers.md

 end
 ```

-... and then require the gem our `/spec/rails_helper.rb` file:
+... and then requiring it our `/spec/rails_helper.rb` file:

 ```ruby
 ...